-Starting with a whole duck breast, cover it in completely with salt for 24 hours.
-Dust it off, wrap in cheesecloth, and hang for a few weeks in the root cellar.
+Starting with a whole duck breast, cover it completely with salt for 24 hours.
+Dust it off, wrap it in cheesecloth, and hang for a few weeks in the root cellar.
 Done!

 Curing your own meats really boosts your ability to provide for your family and adds excitement and depth of flavor to winter meals.
 There’s a reason that the art of charcuterie has survived into the modern age, even after the advent of modern refrigeration.
 Cured meats just taste better.